Islam-Zaky/NEWS-APP/README.md

 # Learned

-- Do request and get JSON response from API by DIO package.
+- Using DIO package to get response from API.
 - Using SliverList and FutureBuilder.